brandonscript/bootstrap-brandy/README.md

 	$ npm install brandonscript/bootstrap-based-style-guide --save
 	```

-4. Create (or copy) Gruntfile.js in your new project folder:
+4. Create Gruntfile.js in the root folder of your new project:

 	```javascript
     module.exports = function(grunt) {